meteor/meteor/content/collections.md

 });
 ```

-Once we've attached this helper to the `Lists` collection, every time we fetch a list from the database (on the client or server), it will have a `.isPrivate()` helper available:
+Once we've attached this helper to the `Lists` collection, every time we fetch a list from the database (on the client or server), it will have a `.isPrivate()` function available:

 ```js
 const list = Lists.findOne();